Temporary vs. permanent change of address

-How to file a temporary change of address
+How to file a temporary COA with the USPS

 - On your device, navigate to the USPS Change of Address page.